areleu/vencopy/docs/software/flexEstimator.rst

 *************************
 This profile represents the hourly maximum charging capacity of the electric vehicle fleet.
 Charging can never be higher than this profile but may be lower since not all charging stations run on full capacity or it is attractive for balancing renewable feed-in to not charge at full capacity.
-Currently, only one charging capacity per run of VencoPy can be taken into account.
+Currently, only one charging capacity per run of venco.py can be taken into account.

 **Units:** Profiles are in percentage (between 0 and 1), defined as share of number of vehicles of the overall vehicle fleet.

 Calculation steps
 *************************
-1. The profile is calculated based on each plug profile which is a basic input into VencoPy.
+1. The profile is calculated based on each plug profile which is a basic input into venco.py.
 The input profile is made up of boolean values describing if the respective vehicle is connected to the grid (1, Yes, True) or not (0, No, False).
 This hourly boolean profiles are multiplied with the charging capacity e.g. 3.7 kW for a simple home charger.